• Skip to secondary menu

 Beyond six hours, I recommend getting outside of the airport and into the city.
 The airport is one of the easiest places to access by public transportation.
 Hop on MARTA or Super Shuttle and you’re in the city in less than 30 minutes.
 The train runs directly from the domestic terminal baggage claim to the city and costs $2.50 each way.

 If you’re just spending the afternoon downtown, I recommend checking out some of the major tourist attractions that are easily accessible by train, including the Georgia Aquarium, the World of Coca-Cola and the Center for Civil and Human Rights.
-Wander over the Castleberry Hill to check out street art or go on one of the popular Atlanta Movie Tours.
+Wander over to Castleberry Hill to check out street art or go on one of the popular Atlanta Movie Tours.

 You can also transfer from MARTA to the Atlanta Streetcar, which runs to the Sweet Auburn neighborhood, where Martin Luther King Jr. grew up.
 Have lunch at the Sweet Auburn Curb Market or learn about the city’s food culture with a tour from Atlanta Food Walks.